jacopovalanzano/php-captcha/README.md

 # PHP Captcha

-Portable PHP class to create simple captchas.
+Portable PHP class for creating simple captchas.

 ## Installation

-You can use composer, or download the contents of the **src** folder.
+Install with composer, or use the contents of the **src** folder.

 ```bash
 composer require jacopovalanzano/php-captcha